| EXTRACT FROM: BORN WITH A TARTAN SPOON

 for my generation had been bitten by the Beatles bug by the time

+we started school.
 Never mind screaming teenagers, there was a level of excitement

 on the steps of St Margaret's Infants' School back in 1964 that